YSS25036/youth-services-cgpt/src/vibe-notes-updated.md

 ## ✅ To-Do Checklist

-- [ ] Create a Event Details page that contains multiple collapsible section
+- [x]  Create a Event Details page that contains multiple collapsible section
 		- One is the basic Event Details
 		- Second is the Action Tracker against the event
 		- Third is all related documents for it (linking to a Google drive that has documents)
-- [ ] Create an Action Tracker that is overall and specific to Events
+- [x ] Create an Action Tracker that is overall and specific to Events
 		- Action Tracker fields (Action Owner, Date Assigned, Due Date, Description of Action, Status of Action (In progress, completed, suspended, Yet to Start, Not Applicable)
 		The link to Tracker should be on the Home Page
 		- Each Event has to have actions specific to it and displayed in the Event Details page